-where $m_{i,t}$ is the local momentum of agent $i$; $\eta$ means SGD step-size; $\beta$ denotes momentum coefficient.
-More notably, the first-order information is available, which may not always hold in practice, as gradient computation can be impractical or too costly for large-scale or highly complex systems.
-Then, we replace the gradient in (\ref{section3.1-momentum-based algorithm in other paper-1}) with the stochastic gradient estimator (\ref{section2.3-one point in this paper}).
-To realize exchange of compressed parameters between agents, each agent $i$ maintains an estimate $\hat{x}_{i,t}$ of $x_{i,t}$ at time step $t$.
-Specifically, the updates for agent $i\in \cal{V}$ can be formulated as follows:
+However, first-order information may not always be available in practice, as gradient computation can be impractical or too costly for large-scale or highly complex systems.
+Then, we replace the gradient term in (\ref{section3.1-momentum-based algorithm in other paper-2}) with the single-point ZO gradient estimator in~(\ref{section2.3-one point in this paper}).